-How do I request a new insurance card?
+- How do I obtain my insurance card?

-Holders of the AcademicBlue Student Health Insurance Plan can access the plan brochure on the Academic Health Plans benefits page.
+Holders of the AcademicBlue UT System Student Health Insurance Plan (UT SHIP) can access the plan brochure on the Academic Health Plans benefits page.
 Specific questions about benefits are best directed to Blue Cross Blue Shield Customer Service at 800-521-2227.

 You can search in-network providers online.
 Select “Blue Choice PPO” for Network Type.
 Once you perform a search, you can narrow it down by language if desired.
 You can also call the doctor's office directly to inquire whether they are part of the Blue Choice PPO network.

-Am I required to purchase the AcademicBlue UT Health Insurance Plan?
+- Am I required to purchase the AcademicBlue UT System Health Insurance Plan (UT SHIP)?

-All international students are required to purchase the AcademicBLue UT student health insurance plan.
-However, eligible students can apply for a waiver of the requirement in a few cases.
-The most common type of insurance waiver is for students appointed as a GRA or TA with UT employee benefits.
+All international students enrolled at UT in a visa status of F or J are required to purchase the AcademicBlue UT System Student Health Insurance Plan (UTSHIP).
+However, in some cases eligible students can apply for a waiver of this requirement.
 Please see the insurance waivers webpage for further waiver eligibility information.